techidaily/site-win11-tips/source/_posts/clear-windows-11-login-issues-without-screen-display.md

  If the issue occurs after waking your computer from sleep or hibernation, it is likely a Windows glitch that needs fixing.
 As a temporary measure, you can disable your lock screen completely to prevent the glitch from occurring.

  Leaving your computer without a lock screen will make it vulnerable to spoofing and data theft.
 However, if you are a single user, you can disable the lock screen temporarily until a permanent fix is found.
-You can[disable the lock screen on Windows 11](https://www.makeuseof.com/disable-lock-screen-windows-11/) using Registry Editor, Group Policy Editor, and a third-party system tweaker.
+You can [disable the lock screen on Windows 11](https://www.makeuseof.com/disable-lock-screen-windows-11/) using Registry Editor, Group Policy Editor, and a third-party system tweaker.

 ## Fixing the No Login Screen Issue on Windows 11